ACTION MACHINE INC

 Before beginning deconstruction, we need to collect as much information as possible.

 Engineers go on the hunt for any piece of information we can find.
 Manuals, old inspection records, or technicians’ repair notes—anything that can prove to be helpful.
-They also examine the original part, documenting features, wear patterns, and possible failure
+They also examine the original part, documenting features, wear patterns, and possible failure points.

 The Manifold Block